Common Noun & Proper Noun

 Common nouns and proper nouns are also known as generic nouns and particular nouns, respectively.

-A common noun is the name of a common, or general thing, place, or person.
+A common noun is the name of a common, general or non-specific thing, place, or person.

 Examples: book, pen, car, room, garden, boy, girl, man, camera, month, day.
 Each of these refers to a general or common entity.

-Common nouns are used to represent somethingl as a member of a group of similar items, rather than to specifiy soemthing.
+Common nouns are used to represent an individual as a member of a group or class of similar items.
+There is no intention to specify a particular instance, as the reference is inherently general.

-In this sentence, 'camera' is a common noun.
-It simply represents apple as a unit of a group of common things (cameras).
+In this sentence, camera is a common noun.
 It refers to any camera as a general device used for photography, rather than a specific one.

-Proper noun is a name of a particular or specific thing, person or place.
+A proper noun is the name of a particular or specific person, place, or thing.

-Examples: London, America, August, Sunday, David, John, Oxford University,.
-Each of these refers to a unique or specific thing, place or person.
+Examples: Oxford University, London, America, David, John, limousine car, August, Sunday.
+Each of these refers to a unique entity.

 Proper nouns do not denote general categories; they identify specific items.
 For instance: